rofgh/ur_to_sr_mapping/README.md

 # UR to SR mapping over 13 parameters
-This project creates a mapping of meaninglessly ordered possible underlying lexical items (URs) to a surface order of words (SRs/SOWs), according to a hopefully scalable parameter set (a "language family") (13 parameter settings currently make up a language family), and a static syntactic tree (each lexical item has a fixed birthplace, and prescribed movement loci).
+This project creates a mapping of meaninglessly ordered possible underlying lexical items (URs) to a surface order of words (SRs/SOWs), according to a parameter set (a "language family") (13 parameter settings currently make up a language family), and a static syntactic tree (each lexical item has a fixed birthplace, and prescribed movement loci).

 This project is intended to be used by an Expectation Maximization learning algorithm (Expectation Driven Learning (EDL)) as language family (i.e. a particular set of parameters) input data.
 Working through each UR-to-SR mapping in a language family's data, the algorithm updates its beliefs about what language is being viewed.
 This algorithm is essentially a proxy for human language learning under the principles and parameters model, in which the marginal addition of language data from each utterance updates a learner's assumptions about the language family they are learning, and the grammatical attributes of their language family.

+Thus, this project represents the abstracted language data that a learner would encounter while learning a language, with the UR representing something like the semantically meaningful items and the SR representing the heard or produced utterance.

 The current project is based on the 13 parameters of a [Sakas & Fodor 2012 article](http://www.colag.cs.hunter.cuny.edu/pub/Sakas_Fodor_Disambiguating_prepub.pdf#24).
 We wanted to plumb the structure of their parametric grammar, and produce a mapping that would be more appropriate for feeding to the EDL algorithm.

-The language family set should be extendable/scalable by adding additional parameters.
-Depending on the format of this parameter, this may require addition of syntactic tree lexical items (Nodes in the code)
+The language family set should be extendable/scalable by adding additional parameters in [src/parameters.py].
+Depending on the format of this parameter, this may require addition of syntactic tree lexical items (Nodes.py), changes to the UR producer, and node class attributes, among perhaps other changes.
+Essentially, scaling by another parameter requires some fluency in the script, but should be possible without changing any of the existing sscript (i.e. just additions).

 ## parent.py
 Run this on the command line (python3)  (or 'make run' if make is installed)